 The coding ease defines how simple a programming language is.
 This holds for Java as well.
 Because it has less ambiguous syntax terminology, anyone can start with Java with fundamental programming principles.

 Being an Object Oriented Programming Language, it has various concepts that are relatable.
 Java has become a more accessible, flexible, modular, and extensible language.

 Java supports principles like Data Abstraction, Polymorphism, Encapsulation, Overloading, and Inheritance.
 According to the backend web developers, this makes the language as powerful as C++.

-C & C++ are a very long tenured programming language that are the ancestors of Java & Python.
+C & C++ are very long-tenured programming languages that are the ancestors of Java & Python.
 Java resembles C & C++ but doesn’t have characters like pointers and multiple inheritances.
-Therefore, developers with an understanding of C and C++ can grab Java easily & quickly.
+Therefore, coders understanding C and C++ can grab Java easily & quickly.

-During the ’90s this was the major reason for Java’s popularity.
-The tagline “write once and run anywhere” is enticing enough to grab lots of attention.
-This feature still entices development companies that are low on budget, because most of the Java apps are developed in Windows environment and run in UNIX platform.
+The tagline “write once and run anywhere” started grabbing lots of attention.
+And this feature still entices businesses that are low on a budget because most of the Java apps are developed in the Windows environment and run on the UNIX platform.

 Robustness equals reliability, and no other language except Java assures this.
 In fact, it is the most highly supported programming language that is robust & scalable.
 Additionally, automatic memory management and garbage collection features make it portable across many platforms.

 Yes, this programming language is omnipresent on desktop systems, smartphones, the web, embedded systems, or wherever you can think.
 Having efficient stability and scalability, Java has become a universal programming language.
 For this reason, Java is gradually gaining a big name in the Internet of Things realm.